 - Remove the turkey from the refrigerator and discard any excess liquid.
 Pat the turkey dry with paper towels and set aside.

 - Preheat the oven to 400ºF and place a wire rack on a large baking sheet.
+Alternatively, you can use a large roasting pan.

 - Spatchcock turkey: To spatchcock the turkey, set the turkey breast-side down on a cutting board and use very sharp kitchen shears to begin cutting down one side of the spine through the ribs and then repeat on the other side of the spine.
 Discard the spine.